CPernet/ReproducibleQuantitativeDataScience/README.md

 ### Course work

 Using your PhD research data, protocol, code, etc, write a report explaining from where you start, which measures are already in place to increase reproducibility as per concepts presented during days 1 and 2.
-What measures can be taken to increase reproducibility and if any, why some cannot be implemented? (min page count 3)
+What measures can be taken to increase reproducibility and if any, why some cannot be implemented? (page count 2 to 3)

 ## Part 2